mathworks/build-glibc-bz-19329-patch/README.md

 ```

 ## Build procedure
 To build a specific version of glibc on your own machine you will need a version of `docker` that supports `BUILDKIT` (this feature was added in version 18.09).
-This repository holds patches for all glibc versions from 2.24 to 2.33 inclusive.
+This repository holds patches for all glibc versions on debian derived systems from 2.24 to 2.33 inclusive, as well as a version for RHEL 8 with glibc 2.28.
 Running the build process takes between 10 and 60 mins based on the compute ability of your system.

 ### Pre-built artefacts
 This repository runs a number of github actions to build artefacts for specific Debian and Ubuntu versions and it is likely that these are all that is needed to patch your system.
 You can download the matching debian package for your system from the release area.